Skip to content

 pipeline: greet

-description: Greet a name and write the greeting to a file.
+description: Greet a name and shout it.

 steps: